Normanton (UK Parliament constituency): Boundaries

 1918–1950: The Urban Districts of Altofts, Castleford, Featherstone, Methley, Normanton, and Whitwood.

 1950–1983: The Urban Districts of Normanton, Rothwell, and Stanley, in the Rural District of Tadcaster the parishes of Great and Little Preston, and Swillington, and in the Rural District of Wakefield the parishes of Crofton, Sharlston, and Warmfield-cum-Heath.

 1983–1997: The City of Wakefield wards of Normanton and Sharlston, Ossett, Stanley and Altofts, and Stanley and Wrenthorpe, and the City of Leeds ward of Rothwell.

 1997–2010: The City of Wakefield wards of Horbury, Normanton and Sharlston, Ossett, Stanley and Altofts, and Stanley and Wrenthorpe.

-The West Yorkshire constituency includes the towns of Normanton and Ossett and several villages.
-The area has a tradition of being working-class, but it has now become almost entirely gentrified as nearby Leeds has expanded as a financial centre.
+The West Yorkshire constituency included the towns of Normanton and Ossett and several villages.
+The area had a tradition of being working-class, but it had now become almost entirely gentrified as nearby Leeds has expanded as a financial centre.

-Ossett is now actually the largest town in the area, due to its high growth in recent years.
+Ossett was now actually the largest town in the area, due to its high growth in recent years.

-The constituency is nicknamed the banana constituency on account of its unusual shape.
+The constituency was nicknamed the banana constituency on account of its unusual shape.

-The village of Altofts, located just to the north of Normanton, was included in the constituency, despite being part of a Castleford ward, and due to move into a proposed "Pontefract and Castleford" seat.
+The village of Altofts, located just to the north of Normanton, was included in the constituency, despite being part of a Castleford ward, and due to move into a proposed "Pontefract and Castleford" seat which happened in 2010.